RyanCheungJF/synch/docs/DeveloperGuide.md

 Small text file containing a filter list from [EasyList](https://easylist.to/) to keep track of html tags to mark as ads.

 Acts as a 'backend', with its aim to be lightweight.

+Options is stored using the Chrome local storage, same for ads that the user reports themselves.

 #### 1.2 Relevant Tools